 All hardware and virtual versions of OfficeMaster Gate, which are compatible with firmware 5 and higher, can be used.
 Firmware versions starting with 5.0 and higher are supported (including media bypass!).
 In addition, SIP-line licenses are needed.
 OfficeMaster Gate Configuration Tool 6.26.1474 or newer is required for configuration.

 Network and firewall configuration

-These IP addresses for SIP and the subnet for media traffic can be found in the Microsoft Direct Routing.
+- These IP addresses for SIP and the subnet for media traffic can be found in Microsoft Direct Routing.

 Install Baltimore trusted root certificate

-The Microsoft Teams Session Border Controllers use certificates from Baltimore for TLS communications.
+The Microsoft Teams session border controllers use certificates from Baltimore for TLS communications.
 The root certificate of Baltimore must be added to the trusted root certificates on the SBC.
-First download the root CA certificate.
+Download the certificate from the Microsoft website.

 Install SBC certificate

-To install the certificate for the SBC public FQDN you need both the certificate and the private key in base64/PEM syntax.
+To install the certificate for the SBC public FQDN, you need both the certificate and the private key in base64 or PEM syntax.
 On Windows, this data can be converted from the certificate viewer if needed.
 The certificate can be installed via the OfficeMaster Gate configuration tool.
 To import the private key, the pem-file must be copied to “/data” as “key.pem”.

 Global configuration settings

 Most settings in “Edit/VoIP Parameters” can be left at their default values.
 Options should be set to 60 seconds.
 Both the SBC FQDN and IP address must be configured using the newest version of OfficeMaster Gate configuration.